Prediction models

 Luna will pull the first two of the four values cached above, as both

-match the level values for the factors B1
+match the level values for the factors B1, B2 and STG.
+The

 estimates of N3 delta/theta power ratio from both channels and then